Smiley baby sitting in a highchair being fed from a spoon

 Stronger from the Start

-Stronger from the Start is an alliance of more than 60 organisations from across the community and voluntary sector in Northern Ireland, working together to promote and improve infant mental health.
+Stronger from the Start is an alliance of organisations from across the community and voluntary sector in Northern Ireland, working together to promote and improve infant mental health.

 Image with blue background, with pictures of young infants in the foreground.
 With text reading 'Stronger from the start.
 Working together to promote and improve infant mental health in Northern Ireland'.

-As part of the Stronger from the Start Alliance we are continually working to amplify the importance of infant mental health by campaigning for meaningful change in policy, practice, and life experiences.
+As part of the Stronger from the Start Alliance, we're continually working to amplify the importance of infant mental health by campaigning for meaningful change in policy, practice, and life experiences.

-The Alliance successfully campaigned for and welcomed the inclusion of infants within the Mental Health Strategy for Northern Ireland 2021-2031 and we are committed to continuing to raise political awareness in this area.
+The Alliance successfully campaigned for and welcomed the inclusion of infants within the Mental Health Strategy for Northern Ireland 2021-2031 and we're committed to continuing to raise political awareness in this area.

 Our campaigning hasn’t stopped there.
-We are continuing to lobby for the recognition of the importance of the first 1001 days and the need to prioritise infants and their families in strategy development and service delivery.
+We're continuing to lobby for the recognition of the importance of the first 1,001 days and the need to prioritise infants and their families in strategy development and service delivery.

-Our key asks are summarised in our most recent manifesto which you can read here
+Our key asks are summarised in our most recent manifesto.

 What is infant mental health?